harsh00008/ng-notes/README.md

 npm install
 ```

-To run the server
+To run the application
 ```
-node server.js
+npm start
 ```